FloreanAlexandru/cArtificial_2nd/README.md

 # cArtificial_2nd
+Using FLask to call an Api with an VIN code from a car.
-Using an Api, which is get from a photo
+We get the vin code from a photo using EasyOCR